Mock Trial Program

 - The Texas Young Lawyers Association National Trial Competition

 Trying out for the Team

-Service on the Mock Trial Team does not foreclose competing in the Murray S. Love Mock Trial Competition, though scheduling conflicts are possible.
+Service on the Mock Trial Team does not foreclose competing in the Murray S. Love Trial Moot Court Competition, though scheduling conflicts are possible.
 Subject to applicable maximums, team members may earn academic credit for their service.

 Continuity and Experience: 1Ls, 2Ls, and 3Ls